bubble2k16/emus3ds/readme-picodrive.md

 ## Change History

+### v0.94
+- Added support to save battery-backed RAM for CD games
+- Fixed problems with games that show parts of the previous screens at the left/right edges
+- Added support for cheats.
+- Added configuration for region selection between (Default, US, Europe, Japan)

 ### v0.93
 - Fixes a sound bug that plays the previous sound from a CD-ROM game when you load up an SMS ROM.
 - Re-ordered region priority to US, JP, EU.